If you like Love Story, fashion writer Sunita Kumar Nair’s book is a must-read as she pays homage to the late CBK’s style legacy …

 “It’s not a style that calls attention.
 It is a style that tries to deflect attention, and by deflecting that attention, she’s making people pay more attention.
 She didn’t have a strategy: she wore what she felt, and her intuition would drive her.
 Her looks and the way she dressed is a very relevant aesthetic today that goes beyond trends.
 She understood the value of quality and moderation.
 She was not someone to be taken in by excess.
 The fact that she had just a few pieces shows how modern she was.
 This to me is the very essence of Carolyn and her timelessness.”

 This is the verdict of designer Gabriela Hearst, founder of her eponymous brand and creative director of Chloé, on Carolyn Bessette Kennedy’s iconic style.
-She’s just one of many designers, including Tory Burch, Ann Demeulemeester, Yohji Yamamoto, Pieter Mulier of Alaïa who have been interviewed in CBK: Carolyn Bessette Kennedy, A Life in Fashion by Sunita Kumar Nair.
+She’s just one of many designers, including Tory Burch, Ann Demeulemeester, Yohji Yamamoto and Pieter Mulier of Alaïa interviewed in CBK: Carolyn Bessette Kennedy, A Life in Fashion by Sunita Kumar Nair.
 If, as Hearst believes, Carolyn relied on a few key pieces in her wardrobe, what were they?

 Image; Micheal Vinick